American Options with Asymmetric Information and Reflected BSDE: Introduction

 \section{Introduction}

 A European contingent claim is a contract on a financial market whose payoff depends on the market state at maturity or exercise time.
-The problem of valuation and hedging of contingent claims on complete markets, first studied by Black and Scholes \cite{Black}, Merton \cite{Merton1, Merton2}, Harrison and Kreps \cite{Harri1}, Harrison and Pliska \cite{Harri2}, Duffie \cite{Duffi}, and Karatzas \cite{Kara}, among others, can be formulated in terms of backward stochastic differential equations (BSDE).
+The problem of valuation and hedging of contingent claims on complete markets, first studied by Black and Scholes \citep{Black}, Merton \citep{Merton1, Merton2}, Harrison and Kreps \citep{Harri1}, Harrison and Pliska \citep{Harri2}, Duffie \citep{Duffi}, and Karatzas \citep{Kara}, among others, can be formulated in terms of backward stochastic differential equations (BSDE).
 Pricing and hedging on incomplete markets has been investigated by many authors for some decades.
-We only mention pioneering papers by F\"{o}llmer and Schweizer \cite{Foll}, M\"uller \cite{Muller}, F\"ollmer and Sondermann \cite{Follmer}, Schweizer \cite{Sch}, Sch\"al \cite{Schal}, Bouchaud and Sornette \cite{Bouch} and El Karoui and Quenez \cite{Nichole2} who were among the first to link this problem to BSDE.
-In contrast to their European counterparts, American contingent claims (ACCs), such as American call or put options, can be exercised at any time before maturity.
-Ignoring interest rates, it is well known that the value of the process of an American contingent claim is related to the Snell envelope of the payoff process, i.e. the smallest supermartingale dominating it.
-The optimal exercise time is given by the hitting time of the payoff process by the Snell envelope.
-This key observation links optimal stopping problems to reflected backward stochastic differential equations (RBSDE), i.e. BSDE constrained to stay above a given barrier which in the case of the ACC is given by the payoff function.
+We only mention pioneering papers by F\"{o}llmer and Schweizer \citep{Foll}, M\"uller \citep{Muller}, F\"ollmer and Sondermann \citep{Follmer}, Schweizer \citep{Sch}, Sch\"al \citep{Schal}, Bouchaud and Sornette \citep{Bouch} and El Karoui and Quenez \citep{Nichole2} who were among the first to link this problem to BSDE.
+BSDE were introduced, on a Brownian filtration, by Bismut \citep{Bismut}.
+Pardoux and Peng \citep{Pardoux} proved existence and uniqueness of adapted solutions under suitable square-integrability assumptions for coefficients and terminal condition.
+For some decades, BSDE represent a vibrant field of research, due to its close ties with stochastic control and mathematical finance.